skdhanussh/ML-Projects/README.md

 # ML-Projects
-This repo includes a set of machine learning projects involving different algorithms for different tasks such as association, classification, clustering, regression, reinforcement learning and nlp.
+This repo includes a set of machine learning projects involving different algorithms for different tasks such as Association, Classification, Clustering, Regression, Reinforcement learning and NLP.

 The dataset utilized for running the codes is provided within the respective folders.